omidfarhang/omid.dev/content/posts/2024/2024-06-17-advanced-dependency-injection-techniques-in-angular.en.md

 - [Injection Tokens](https://angular.io/guide/dependency-injection-in-action#using-injectiontoken-objects)
 - [Lazy Loading Feature Modules](https://angular.io/guide/lazy-loading-ngmodules)

-By mastering these advanced techniques, you can take full advantage of Angular’s DI system, creating applications that are efficient, scalable, and easy to maintain.
-Happy coding!
+## Conclusion

+Advanced dependency injection techniques in Angular, such as tree-shakable providers and injection tokens, provide powerful tools for creating flexible and maintainable applications.
+By leveraging these techniques, you can optimize your Angular applications for better performance and maintainability.